Arts Wisconsin’s overall accomplishments since its founding in 1992:

 • Continued to lead advocacy for the passage of Wisconsin Creates, a ground-breaking program to grow Wisconsin’s creative economy, and investment in the arts and creativity.

 • Presented annual Arts Day legislative conferences each year since 1998.
-Arts Day 2019 will happen on Tuesday, March 12, at the Overture Center for the arts in downtown Madison
+Arts Day 2019 took place on Tuesday, March 12, 2019 at the Overture Center for the arts in downtown Madison

 • Executive Director Anne Katz has presented on the arts, arts education, creative economy, and creative placemaking locally, statewide and globally, at: